SamruddhiKadam2023in/ISRO_Robotics_Challenge/README.md

 Generated training runs, checkpoints, caches, and inference outputs are deliberately excluded from version control to keep the repository lightweight.

 ---

+## 📖 Project Background

+See [the project overview](docs/project_overview.txt) for the hardware and autonomy context, including the Pixhawk flight controller, Jetson Nano, ROS 1, LiDAR, and optical-flow work.

+---

 ## 🚧 Status

 This is an experimental academic robotics project.
 Individual scripts are standalone prototypes and may require parameter tuning for a specific map, camera, or flight platform.